gakowalski/wp-thief/README.md

 ## Ideas for script improvement

 1. Unpack plugin bundles.
+1. Processing unpacked plugins.
 1. Support for TAR.GZ, GZIP and TAR archives as some people put plugins (especially plugin bundles) in those file formats.
+1. Scan for malware.
+1. Scan /wp-content/uploads/ subfolders for 'pro' and 'premium' ZIPs